 you just cannot brew your coffee for a second time and get a second cup of coffee out of it.
 While some claim it is possible, I simply challenge you to try and make a pot of coffee reusing old coffee grounds that you have already used to brew a cup of coffee with.

-I tried with the following brewing methods:
+I tried the following brewing methods:

 - Pour over.